 Venture capital and VC-backed startups are some of the most popular archetypes of entrepreneurship.
 Unicorns, which we usually only hear about if they are investor-backed, dominate the news.
-20-year olds raising 20 million dollars in the Bay Area for a tech company are a sexy story, and get a lot of airtime in news about entrepreneurship regardless of how prevalent they are.
+20-year olds raising 20 million dollars in the Bay Area for a tech company is a sexy story and get a lot of airtime in news about entrepreneurship regardless of how prevalent they are.

 Between TechCrunch and the TV show Silicon Valley – awesome as both those are – it’d be easy to think entrepreneurship, especially growth entrepreneurship, is all about venture capital.

 While venture capital is an important and fascinating input to entrepreneurship in general and to growth entrepreneurship in particular, the role VC plays is a lot different from what most of us assume.
 Let's take a look at the data and research to share three facts about venture capital and entrepreneurship you may not know.

 Various studies have found that only a very small number of startup funding comes from venture capitalists.
 Hellmann, Manju and Marco (2011) found that less than 1% of all startup funding came from VCs, and data from the Kauffman Firm Survey – the longest and largest longitudinal study of entrepreneurs to date – shows that 4.4% of startup funding came from VCs for the roughly 5,000 companies studied (angel investors provided 5.8% of the funds).
 Most of the startup capital in the country comes from personal savings, friends and family, and loans.
 (Robb and Robinson, 2012).

 While the “mind share” of VCs looms large for most us, their actual prevalence among startups is relatively small.